maggie202506/cudy-docs-aibot/docs/user_guide/switch/protocol_management.md

 **Communities**

-- read community: A community string used by SNMP agents to allow read-only access to managed devices, enabling monitoring but not configuration changes.
+- Read community: A community string used by SNMP agents to allow read-only access to managed devices, enabling monitoring but not configuration changes.
 Select it to be Public or Private.
-- write community: A community string that grants read-write access, allowing both monitoring and configuration changes to managed devices.
+- Write community: A community string that grants read-write access, allowing both monitoring and configuration changes to managed devices.
 Select it to be Public or Private.
-- trap community: A community string used for sending SNMP trap messages, which are asynchronous notifications from agents to managers about significant events.
+- Trap community: A community string used for sending SNMP trap messages, which are asynchronous notifications from agents to managers about significant events.
 Select it to be Public or Private.

 **Trap**